Home » Running Muscles for Speed » Shoulder Flexor Muscles For Running Speed: Arm Drive, Rotation, And Coordination

 Train arm action as more than a side detail.

-👉 Train it as part of how the system is organized.
+👉 Train it as part of how the running speed system organizes force and movement.

 That means improving: